Providing for pets is one example of the many tasks a trust can accomplish to care for dependent family members.

 Pets cannot be named beneficiaries of money or property from your estate.
 So, what are your options?

-While a will often lacks the structure to provide for adequate care, a properly written living trust is an ideal planning tool.
+While a will often lacks the structure to provide for adequate care, a properly written living trust can be an useful planning tool.

 A trust can designate someone to care for your pet, name someone to distribute money to the pet's caretaker and stipulate charitable contributions to animal shelters.